derveloper/donatr/README.md

 java -jar donatr-1.0-SNAPSHOT-fat.jar
 ```

-then point your browser to `http://localhost:8080`
+then point your browser to `http://localhost:8080`.
+the default user is `test` and the password is also `test`.
+if you want to change it, you need to compile it by your self.

 ## who should use it?
 the intended purpose of this is to run at hackerspaces that want to collect donations for the space infrastructure.